Max Sonnenberg: In Cape Town

-IN 1920, Sonnenberg moved to Cape Town, where he became chairman of the Cape Chamber of Commerce & Industry and founded a number of important companies.
+In 1920, Sonnenberg moved to Cape Town, where he became chairman of the Cape Chamber of Commerce & Industry and founded a number of important companies.
 In 1931, he founded Woolworths (Edms.)
 Beperk, one of South Africa's first and most successful store chains, and remained its chairman and manager until his death.
 His friend Eli Susman helped manage the stores in Transvaal.
 Max's son, Richard, who was later named governor of the University of Tel Aviv, succeeded his father as chairman of Woolworths and forged an agreement with British store chain Marks & Spencer to sell Woolworths' merchandise on an expanded basis.
 (According to another source, it was Max himself who signed a different agreement in 1947).

 Public service

-Sonnenberg had a long and remarkable career in public life: From 1919 to 1921, he represented Bechuanaland in the Parliament of South Africa as a member of the South African Party; afterwards (1925-1938), he was a member of the Cape Province provincial council.
-In 1938, he returned to Parliament as a United Party representative for the constituency of Suid-Skiereiland, in which capacity he served until 1949, when he retired from politics.
+Sonnenberg had a long and remarkable career in public life: From 1919 to 1921, he represented Bechuanaland in the Parliament of South Africa as a member of the South African Party; afterwards (1925–1938), he was a member of the Cape Provincial Council.
+In 1938, he returned to Parliament as a United Party representative for the constituency of South Peninsula, in which capacity he served until 1949, when he retired from politics.
 During his second tenure in Parliament, Sonnenberg mainly focused on commercial and industrial issues.
 He chaired a select committee whose proposal for a federal takeover of provincial fisheries was adopted.

 After he settled in Muizenberg and began representing a constituency on the coast, he became greatly interested in marine issues and offered his help to the fishers of False Bay.
 He served on a parliamentary commission that considered the founding of a maritime college and contributed a significant sum of money toward setting up such a school.
 However, nothing came of the project.

 Contributions to Jewish life

 Concerned about the takeover of the Nazi Party in Germany and its persecution of his co-religionists in Central Europe, Sonnenberg campaigned heavily to resettle several thousand German Jews in South Africa in the 1930s.
 He also unsuccessfully negotiated with the French premier, Leon Blum, on the Madagascar Plan to evacuate Jews there.
 A staunch Zionist, Sonnenberg actively raised money to support those living in Mandatory Palestine and later Israel, and he founded the club and community center Rosecourt for Jewish youth in the suburb of Gardens, Cape Town.

-His autobiography, The Way I Saw It, was published posthumously in Cape Town in 1957, and contains lively passages on Sonnenberg's early career in Rhodesia and Bechuanaland (now Botswana), and includes information about his relationship with political leaders such as Gen. J. B. M. Hertzog, Gen. Jan Smuts, and Dr. D.F.
+His autobiography, The Way I Saw It, was published posthumously in Cape Town in 1957, and contains lively passages on Sonnenberg's early career in Rhodesia and Bechuanaland (now Botswana), and includes information about his relationship with political leaders such as J. B. M. Hertzog, Jan Smuts, and D.F.
 Malan, as well as his tireless attempts to fight Nazi influence in South Africa.
 Sonnenberg's great admiration of Smuts reached its apex in the Max Sonnenberg University Trust, through which South African students of all races earned Field Marshal Smuts Scholarships.
 The Trust has since established the Max Sonnenberg Chair of Marine Geoscience at the University of Cape Town.